Skip to content

 Which Indian consulate handles passport renewal for Indians living in NRW?

 The Consulate General in Frankfurt has jurisdiction over NRW, Hesse, Rhineland-Palatinate, and Saarland.
-Berlin Embassy covers Hamburg and northern Germany.
-Munich covers Bavaria.
+India has four missions in Germany covering all 16 states: Berlin (Berlin, Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, Thuringia), Hamburg (Hamburg, Bremen, Schleswig-Holstein, Lower Saxony), Frankfurt (as above), and Munich (Bavaria and Baden-Württemberg).

 How long does Indian passport renewal take in Germany?